stacksgov/sips/sips/sip-015/sip-015-network-upgrade.md

 then she can vote with her 90 STX via the Stacker voting procedure above with her 90 STX and can vote with the Non-Stacker procedure with her 10 STX.

+To prevent exchanges and large liquid holders from interfering with the vote, each address will only be permitted to vote with a maximum amount of STX equal to the reward cycle's minimum Stacking threshold in the reward cycle in which they vote.
+For example, if Alice has 1 million liquid STX, but votes in a reward cycle in which the minimum Stacking threshold is 120,000 STX, then only 120,000 of her STX will be counted.
+This, combined with the fact that the STX balances are calculated from a frozen snapshot that precedes this vote, ensure that a whale cannot work around this maximum by distributing their STX across many addresses.

 ## For Miners

 There is only one criterion for miners to activate this SIP: they must mine the